Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 2012, June 12th: Updated document to reflect the new Marketplace tool

 2012, September 6th: Small typo and formatting fixes

+2012, September 13th: Updated document to reflect new company name, "The Orr Group, LLC".
+It's still the same people, just a little more official now.

 Inspired by (although not related in any legal way to) the Balsamiq Mockups Terms of Service & Privacy Policy.